MoshoodSO/GPA-Calculator/README.md

 - [Contact](#contact)

 ---
----

 ## Getting Started

-There are multiple ways to edit and manage the GPA Genius application depending on your preferred workflow.
+GPA Genius offers flexible editing and management options to fit your style.
+You can
+- Edit grades and courses directly in the GPA calculator
+- Import/export data from spreadsheets for bulk updates
+- Use the mobile app for on-the-go tweaks
+- Customize settings to match your academic workflow